martinpredny/Assignment-Android/README.md

 * It's about understanding android lifecycles (activity, process, viewmodel, recycler...)
 * It's about asynchronous loading of data and showing reasonable state on UI

 ### Handover ###

 * Create a private fork of this repository
 * Assign admin rights to jozef.knazko@goodrequest.com
 * Create develop branch
-* You can commit and push changes continuously
-*
+* Do all 3 task in order after each other in 3 separated commits
 * Set jozef.knazko@goodrequest.com as reviewer

 ### Project ###

 You will work with prepared project.
-It's very small, about 150 lines of code and you should have no problem to read and understand it all.
+It's very small, around 150 lines of code and you should have no problem to read and understand it all.
 We picked technologies recommended by google to make this assignment accessible to most developers.

 * Kotlin